(ril pi VIR een)

 Dosage adjustment for concomitant therapy with rifabutin: Increase to 50 mg once daily in patients on concomitant rifabutin.
 Decrease to 25 mg once daily when rifabutin is stopped.

-HIV-1 infection: Children ≥12 years and Adolescents ≥35 kg: Refer to adult dosing.
+HIV-1 infection, treatment: Children ≥12 years and Adolescents ≥35 kg: Refer to adult dosing.

 Dosing: Renal Impairment